Pwntus/cc-vue/README.md

 ## The Cloud Connect class

-The class can be found in [src/CloudConnect.js](src/CloudConnect.js) and is a simplified class for performing Cloud Connect API calls.
+The class can be found in [src/CloudConnect.js](src/CloudConnect.js) and is a simplified class for performing AWS Cognito identification flows.
 It should be well documented and easy to follow on every step.
 Some prior knowledge with JavaScript ES6 is required.

 ### Authentication